Wednesday, March 23, 2011

 As I've noted before, a lot of times one side of an album will get more play than the other.
 I can say, for me, this was again true with this album.
 Side one tended to get the repeat listens on Hi Infidelity.

-The album kicks off with "Don't Let Him Go", the first single from the album.
+The album kicks off with "Don't Let Him Go", the third single from the album.
+It hit number 24 on the US Billboard Hot 100, number 11 on the US Billboard Mainstream Rock chart, and number 10 in Canada.
 I like the drum beats on this one; it gives it a solid foundation upon which the guitars and the vocals build upon.

 "Keep On Loving You" is next.
-This was the number 1 chart topper from the album, and it was a go-to slow dance number.
+As the first single, it went to number 9 on the US Mainstream Rock chart, number 7 in the UK, number 2 in Canada, and number on the US Billboard Hot 100.
+It was also a go-to slow dance number.
 Rather ironic too since the guy is talking about how he'll remain loyal to his girl even though she's been with others.
 Go figure.
 Try to explain why "Stairway To Heaven" was a go-to slow dance number.
 We were just kind of crazy back then.

-"Follow My Heart" holds the center spot.
+"Follow My Heart", the B-side to the first single, holds the center spot of side one.
 It has a great guitar-rhythm to it.
 This is one of those deep-tracks that album rock stations loved to play, especially when top 40 was playing the hits.
 It differentiated them.
 This is a solid tune.

 "In Your Letter" has a throwback feel to classic 60's songs.
 It sounds like it could have been written for and performed by one of the classic girl groups.
 It adds a nice variety to the record.
-It was the second single from the album.
+Released as the fourth single, it stuttered at number 36 in Canada, number 26 on the US Billboard Adult Contemporary chart, and number 20 on the US Billboard Hot 100.

 "Take It On the Run" ends the side.
+As the second single, it hit number 19 in the UK, number 6 on the US Billboard Mainstream Rock chart, number 5 on the US Billboard Hot 100, and number 4 in Canada.
 This was one that everyone sang along too back in the day.
 Another top 20 single here.

-Side two kicks off with the final single release "Tough Guys".
+Side two kicks off with the fifth single release "Tough Guys", which went to number 25 in the US Billboard Mainstream Rock chart.
 Everyone liked how it started out with that dialogue bit from the Little Rascals episodes.
 As kids we used to watch those all the time, so having it appear in front of a rock song was kind of a cool juxtaposition.

-"Out of Season" was another single from the album that didn't do so well (it didn't break the top 40 at all).
+"Out of Season" was the last single from the album; it only hit number 59 on the US Billboard Mainstream Rock chart.
 It is a solid rocker that never really caught on as much.

-"Shakin' It Loose" has the middle spot on side two.
+"Shakin' It Loose", the B-side to the fourth single, has the middle spot on side two.
 It is pretty catchy and was nice to throw into a dance set, just because it wasn't as over-exposed as other tracks on the album.

-"Someone Tonight" is another strong rocker with a solid opening.
+"Someone Tonight", The B-side to the second single, is another strong rocker with a solid opening.
 It differs from the other songs because Bruce Hall sang the leads (as opposed to Kevin Cronin who sang most of the big hits).
 I think it makes this song stand out a bit, and perhaps lead it to be less played just because of that "infamiliarity".

-"I Wish You Were There" ends the side and album.
+"I Wish You Were There", the B-side to the third single, ends the side and album.
 It is more of a slower ballad.
 Again, a solid song but just not as popular.

 All in all, this is an outstanding album.
 It fits nicely in that period that bridged the 70's and the 80's.
 It feels at home in the former decade but also has hints of what was to come in the later decade.
 For me, personally, it takes me right back to those early high school days - of school dances and hanging out with friends with the radio on in the background.